 I tell

-hubby I need to go to the doctors and tell them what I told him.
+hubby I need to go to the doctor and tell him what I told him.
 We both agreed

 the doctors will think I’m crazy.
 Hubby offers to tell the doctors he